Kaseioo/windows_time_synchronizer/readme.md

 ## Project Releases

-If you prefer to use a pre-built executable file instead of running the Python script, you can download the latest release from the [Releases](https://github.com/kaseioo/windows-time-synchronizer/releases) page.
+If you prefer to use a pre-built executable file instead of running the Python script, you can download the latest release from the [Releases](https://github.com/kaseioo/windows_time_synchronizer/releases) page.

-1. Go to the [Releases](https://github.com/kaseioo/windows-time-synchronizer/releases) page.
+1. Go to the [Releases](https://github.com/kaseioo/windows_time_synchronizer/releases) page.

-2. Download the latest version of the executable file (`windows-time-synchronizer.exe`).
+2. Download the latest version of the executable file (`windows_time_synchronizer.exe`).

 3. Double-click the downloaded file to run it.